Lent & Easter

 The name comes from the Latin word “Maundatum” for “commandment.”
 On this night we gather at the table and share in Holy Communion.
 After the supper, Jesus spoke to his disciples saying, “I give you a new commandment; that you love one another”.
 The Way of Jesus is Love.

-Good Friday – April 7
+Good Friday – March 29

 Worship at 7 p.m.

 On Friday of Holy Week, we bear witness to the violence of this world and those who dedicate their lives to bring peace.
-In the story of his crucifixion, we see that The Way of Jesus is does not match insult to insult.
+In the story of his crucifixion, we see that The Way of Jesus does not match insult to insult.
 The way of Jesus is a non-violent response holding true to character and mission of love.

 Our Easter celebration is a joyful celebration of the new life that arises from following the Way of Jesus.
 As we walk our paths of discipleship, we grow in forgiveness, grace and love.
 We discover our connection to all others and dismantle the falsehood of separation.
 The Way of Jesus brings union with God and all.